Alan-Baylis/BeeHIVE/README.md

 If you make any mistakes you can break a connection by clicking the arrow that sits on top of the node.

-At this point you can enter a name and click \textit{Save} to create a usable file for the agent.
+At this point you can enter a name and click _Save_ to create a usable file for the agent.
 Open a folder called Trees, that is where all trees are saved, so you might be able to see the one you just created.
-Now select the AIPlayer object, and at the inspector of the \textit{PongAI} class you will see a property called \textit{Behavior Tree Obj}.
+Now select the AIPlayer object, and at the inspector of the _PongAI_ class you will see a property called _Behavior Tree Obj_.
 Drag and drop your tree in that property to set it to this agent.

 If you hit play now you can already see some reaction from AI, but it can only go up, lets fix that.

 If you closed the BeeHIVE editor, open it up again, and load your blueprint using the property on the third section.
-Now we want to opposite action to happen when the ball is not above the agent, so we are going to create two more leaves, one will be \textit{MoveDown}, and the other will be \textit{BallIsAbove}, but this time we have to invert the result to make node return \textit{Success} when the ball is not above.
+Now we want to opposite action to happen when the ball is not above the agent, so we are going to create two more leaves, one will be _MoveDown_, and the other will be _BallIsAbove_, but this time we have to invert the result to make node return _Success_ when the ball is not above.
 To do that we will also need to add a inverter node (the first purple node on the tool bar).
 And to connect everything up we need another sequence node.
 Our tree should be something like figure  bellow.

 ![]
 (imagens/conn2.png)